ketchley/tdm-workshop/index.md

 Note the following opportunities to attend live office hours to meet us and ask questions:
 - Monday 15th March 1.30pm EST
 - Thursday 18th March 1.30pm EST
-- Thursday 25th March 1.30pm EST
+- Thursday 25th March 1.30pm EST<br>
 See Workshop details from ER&L for information on how to join these meetings.

 ## Milestones